Programs

 See Invite your team for guidance on setting up user groups.

-Violet makes it easy to collaborate with external customers and partners.
-We recommend creating a dedicated user group for any external Violet users who require read-access to the program, then add that external group as a team member for the appropriate program(s).
+To invite external or "guest" users, e recommend creating a dedicated user group for any external Violet users who require read-access to the program, then add that external group as a team member for the appropriate program(s).
 These guest users can review Violet requirements and add comments, but can't see other Violet platform data.

 Create System Elements and Custom Requirement Fields